Yandex Cloud

 Allowing traffic for node groupsAllowing traffic for node groups

-1. Add a rule for incoming traffic that allows traffic transfer between pods and services:
+1. Add an incoming traffic rule that allows traffic transfer between pods and services:

 • Port range: 0-65535.